ninjamuffin99/MonsterMashing/questions.md

+This file has no purpose lmaoo if ur reading this, this file is useless.
+We were gonna do some shit where it loads some WACKY and ZANY lines but we never got around to it -Cam

 - How many homeless people are in san francisco?
 - Is this your first time wanking with us?
 If so, leave a rating!
 - Is nutella actually good by itself?
 Be honest.